 In line with the current concepts of development, parietal and frontal cortexes reach the peak volume in pre-adolescent stage (approx. 10-12 years) which if followed by decline during adolescence (Gogtay et al., 2004; Giedd et al., 1999).
-It has been suggested that synaptic reorganization of frontal and parietal cortices during adolescence has an impact on cognitive processes such as mentalising and perspective taking in the motor, conceptual and emotional domains (Ruby and Decety, 2004, 2003) as well as in the process of abstract reasoning (Luna, 2004; Qin et al., 2004).
-Our results show that the connections of superior and inferior parietal cortex, especially with superior temporal cortex, strengthen considerably in adolescence (Tables 1, 2).
-Furthermore, parietal cortex is involved in distinguishing between self and others, in terms of imagining how someone would think or feel (Ruby and Decety, 2004, 2003, 2001) while superior temporal cortex is associated with the prediction of actions based on past ones.
-Reorganization of these circuits might explain differences in socio-cognitive functioning between children and adolescents (Choudhury et al., 2006) while developmental alteration of these circuits could lead to poorer socio-cognitive outcome (Fischi-Gómez et al., 2014).
+It has been suggested that synaptic reorganization of frontal and parietal cortices during adolescence has an impact on cognitive processes such as mentalizing and perspective taking in the motor, conceptual and emotional domains (Ruby and Decety, 2003, 2004) as well as in the process of abstract reasoning (Luna, 2004; Qin et al., 2004).
+Our results show that the connections of superior and inferior parietal cortexes, especially with superior temporal cortex, strengthen considerably in adolescence (Tables 1, 2).
+Furthermore, the parietal cortex is involved in distinguishing between self and others, in terms of imagining how someone would think or feel (Ruby and Decety, 2001, 2003, 2004) while superior temporal cortex is associated with the prediction of actions based on the past ones.
+The reorganization of these circuits might explain differences in sociocognitive functioning between children and adolescents (Choudhury et al., 2006) while developmental alteration of these circuits could lead to a poorer socio-cognitive outcome (Fischi-Gómez et al., 2014).